-What's Skiing Like in Italy?
+Skiing in Italy

-Many Italians who are not skiers or boarders enjoy coming to the mountains in winter for the sunshine, the scenery and the socialising.
+Many Italians who are not skiers or boarders enjoy coming to the mountains in winter for the sunshine, the scenery and the après ski.
 In fact, in Italian ski resorts such as Cortina d’Ampezzo, non-skiers are actually in the majority.
 However, this does not mean that Italy is not a good choice for the committed skier.
 On the contrary, there’s brilliant skiing in Italy for all types of skier, who will enjoy quieter pistes thanks to the non-skiers in town.